chhhee10/VAULTLESS/README.md

 | Accelerometer | — | ✅ (where supported) |
 | Rhythm variance / stress | ✅ | ✅ |

-The app guides a user through **enrollment**, compares live behaviour during **authentication**, and routes the session into one of three outcomes:
+The app routes every authentication attempt into one of three outcomes:

 | Result | Score | Action |
 |---|---|---|